cdmandrews/cdmandrews.github.io/3301/weekly/week-01-notes.md

 2. Upload a profile picture to Blackboard.
 If you need instructions, visit [Creating your Blackboard Profile](https://en-us.help.blackboard.com/Learn/9.1_Older_Versions/9.1_2014_and_2015/Student/030_Nav_My_Blackboard/Profiles).

-3. Post to your group's introductory discussion forum  **before midnight on Tuesday**.
+3. Post to your group's introductory discussion forum  **before midnight on Thursday**.
 Write an introductory post in which you cover each of the following topics:
   - Introduce yourself, your background, and your #goals.
 What should we know about you and your identity?
   - Describe professional or job-related writing experience you have.
 Did you have to use a company email account for that internship?
 Did you write reports for twenty years before coming back to college?
 Did you ever take meeting minutes for a club you're in?
 Did you help manage an Instagram account for a nonprofit?
 Do you have a work email account?
 Have you ever had to write a personal statement to get a promotion?
   - Choose a fictional character that represents who you are.
 At the end of your introduction, [post a gif of the character ](https://youtu.be/jp9HA6en5BA)and explain why you chose this character.
-  - Respond to your group members' introductory statements.
+  - **Respond** to your group members' introductory statements.
 Say hello.
 Get to know each other.
 These are your fellow learners for the next 15 weeks.

 ## Looking ahead